Online Admissions Viewbook

 With small classes, individual attention and a curriculum enriched by both experience and innovative thought, we set students far ahead.

-Young children at the Junior School gleefully participate in "noisy learning” – exploring pre-algebraic concepts, the dynasties of China and the science of rocketry through hands-on activities.
+Young children at the Junior School gleefully participate in "noisy learning” – exploring pre-algebraic concepts, medieval Europe and the science of rocketry through hands-on activities, and authoring their own books.

 Depth of content continues at the Middle School, where students gain a strong foundation in literature and writing, have the opportunity for accelerated studies in math, and design and carry out their own experiments.
 Teachers also introduce a focus on self-discipline and study skills that prepares eager students for the abundance of opportunities at the Senior School.